-To make herbed croutons on the stove top, place the cubed bread in a hot non-stick frying pan.
-Drizzle with olive oil, finely chopped herbs (parsley, rosemary, thyme — whatever you like), add spices (ground spices in powder form are especially useful), cooked until lightly browned, tossing occasionally.
+If preheating the oven is just too much waste of time for you, make the herbed croutons on the stove top.
+Place the cubed bread in a hot non-stick frying pan.
+Drizzle with olive oil, add salt, finely chopped herbs (parsley, rosemary, thyme — whatever you like) and spices (ground spices in powder form are especially useful), cook over medium heat until lightly browned, tossing occasionally.